Ivan-Korolenko/json-with-bigint/README.md

 1. You need to convert some data to/from JSON and it includes BigInt values
 2. Native JSON.stringify() and JSON.parse() methods in JS can't work with BigInt
-3. Other libraries and pieces of code that you'll find either can't solve this problem while supporting consistent round-trip operations (meaning, you will not get the same BigInt values if you serialize and then deserialize them) or requires you to change your JSON or the way you want to work with your data
+3. Other libraries and pieces of code that you'll find either can't solve this problem while supporting consistent round-trip operations (meaning, you will not get the same BigInt values if you serialize and then deserialize them) or requires you to specify which properties in JSON include BigInt values, or to change your JSON or the way you want to work with your data

 ## Good things about JSON-with-BigInt